Table of contents

 Renting from a single owner can be nice and flexible.
 On the renter’s end, it’s much more about being a good tenant and allowing the owner to trust you.
 When you have that trust, you can agree on flexible situations if you need to.

-If you need to sublet your apartment and it’s against the lease, for example, a single owner might be able to work with you if they trust you and the person subletting.
+If you need to sublet your apartment, and it’s against the lease, for example, a single owner might be able to work with you if they trust you and the person subletting.
 If you’re in a tight spot due to personal emergencies, they may be able to delay your rent or work with you on a discount.

 For small management companies, there are some pros and cons to consider as well.

-We rented from a small company that had a receptionist that didn’t communicate over email.
+We rented from a small company that had a receptionist who didn’t communicate over email.
 She was very nice, but reaching her was sometimes a bit slow and challenging with her limited hours at the office.

 With larger companies, it can sometimes feel that you are a small number in a bigger pool of people.
 Communication is a mixed bag of quick responses or no responses at all!